 The objectives of Karshong FMU were framed based on the different management circles identified to ease the implementation of the plan.
 The three management circles identified are Protection, Production and Non-production Management Circles.
 As different management circles are managed for different purposes, framing separate objectives can help manage, monitor and evaluate the areas with ease.
-However, there are instances where different management circles are listed below:
+However, there are instances where different management circles share similar objectives.
+The objectives for management of the three management circles are listed below: